This Old Man

-"This Old Man" is an English language children's song, counting exercise and nursery rhyme with a Roud Folk Song Index number of 3550.
+"This Old Man" is an English-language children's song, counting exercise, folk song, and nursery rhyme with a Roud Folk Song Index number of 3550.

 Origins and history

-The origins of this song are obscure.
+The origins of this song are obscure and very old.
 There is a version noted in Anne Gilchrist's Journal of the English Folk Dance and Song Society (1937), learned from her Welsh nurse in the 1870s under the title "Jack Jintle".

 Variations

+A typical verse from a standard version of the rhyme is: